static-frame/static-frame/doc/source/articles/serialize.md

 ### Read Performance

-As data is read far more often then it is written, read performance is a priority.
+As data is generally read far more often then it is written, read performance is a priority.
+As shown for all nine DataFrames of one million elements, NPZ significantly outperforms Parquet and Feather.
+The chart below shows processing time, where lower bars correspond to faster performance.

-### Write Performance of StaticFrame NPZ versus Pandas Parquet
+### Write Performance

-### Read Performance of StaticFrame NPZ versus Pandas Parquet